vernondcole/idstring/README.md

 Incrementation flows smoothly through the alphabet -- "9" increments to "A".
 Incrementing "Y" gives "0" and causes a carry to increment the next digit.
 If you run out of digits, a "1" is prepended to the string.

-The "Luhn mod N" algorith will add another digit (from the same alphabet) as a check digit.
+The "Luhn mod N" algorithm will be used to add another digit (from the same alphabet) as a check digit.

 The routine will automatically skip over patterns which contain substrings matching a list of "Dirty Words."